JosTheDude/soul-graves-plus/README.md

 ## Features
 - Customizable Hologram above Active Soul
 - Configurable Logger for Soul Spawns, Pickups, and Explosions in Console
+- Death Coordinates sent to player when they die (for their Soul)

 ## Dependencies
 - [SoulGraves](https://github.com/FaultyFunctions/SoulGraves) | Required